GerardWassink/gawspool/README.md

 ## The files ##
 - gawspool.php - displays the main screen with some explanation (in sofar it's needed).
 - gawspcla.php - displays the files that were printed out of Hercules
-- gawspurg.php - on a click from gawslcla, purges the indicated file (moves it to the 'purged' queue)
+- gawspurg.php - on a click from gawslcla, purges the indicated file (renames it to '*.purged')
-- gawsprgd.php - displays the files that are in the 'purged' queue
+- gawsprgd.php - displays the files that are 'purged'
-- gawsprst.php - on a click from gawsprgd, restores the indicated file (moves it back to the class A queue)
+- gawsprst.php - on a click from gawsprgd, restores the indicated file (removes the '.purged' extension)
 - gawsphdr.php - displays the header on every screen
 - gawspftr.php - you guessed it, displays the footers